yili288/City-GIS/README.md

 GUI elements: search field, map markers, buttons.

-** Reach to me for the source code!
+** Reach out to me for the source code!